volksgeistt/discordAvatarTracker/README.md

 3. Edit the following variables in the script:
 - `USER_ID`: Replace with the Discord user ID you want to track
 - `DISCORD_BOT_TOKEN`: Add your Discord bot token
-- `API_KEY`: Set your desired API key for authentication
+- `API_KEY`: Set your desired API key for authentication ( custom - you can enter any as per your choice )

 ## Usage
 1. Run the script: